How many applications does St. John’s Law receive each year?

 The Admissions Committee will make every effort to render a decision on an application within 8-12 weeks of when it becomes complete.

 Does St. John’s Law have any joint degree programs?

 How do you apply for the Joint Programs?

 To qualify, an applicant must meet the individual criteria used for admission to both Schools.
 Applicants must apply separately and must be accepted to both schools.

 Does the Law School offer scholarships?

 St. John’s offers a wide range of merit scholarships.
 There are no separate scholarship applications.
-Each regular admissions applicant will be reviewed for scholarship at the same time as the application is reviewed for admissions.
+Each regular admission applicant will be reviewed for scholarship at the same time as the application is reviewed for admissions.

 Is campus housing available?

 University Housing is available to law students.
 The University offers beautiful townhouses and students are placed with law students in apartments.
 Please visit our Housing web page for more information about Residence Life on the Queens campus.

 Does the Law School assist students in locating off campus housing?